Back to Documentation

 Payment proof expired before settlement

-Check the maxTimeoutSeconds field in the 402 payment requirement.
-If your service takes longer than this window, choose an agent with a higher sla_latency_ms, and submit settlement immediately after successful delivery.
+This applies to the coming-soon direct self-hosted seller mode.
+In that future path, check the maxTimeoutSeconds field in the 402 payment requirement.
+If your service takes longer than this window, increase the timeout and submit settlement immediately after successful delivery.

 Insufficient USDC balance for payment